UK L Plate Rules 2026: Size, Position and When to Remove

 R plates are 178mm by 178mm with a red R on a white background, and must be displayed front and rear.
 They must be removed after exactly 12 months from the date of the practical test pass.
 Driving with R plates after the 12 months is technically not an offence, but driving without them during the 12 months is a £60 fixed penalty plus 3 points.

 R plates apply only in Northern Ireland.
 An NI driver crossing to mainland UK does not need to display them, although it is sometimes recommended for safety.
 The 45 mph speed restriction also does not apply outside NI.
+The new-driver 2-year probation page covers the parallel mainland rule on points.

-#Common mistakes that cause trouble
+Common mistakes that cause trouble

 Three errors come up regularly.